Obama calls Orlando nightclub shooting an attack on all Americans

 "We will not give in to fear or turn against each other.
 Instead, we will stand united as Americans to protect our people and defend our nation, and to take action against those who threaten us."

-He ordered the flag at the White House to be flown at half staff to honor the victims.
+He ordered the flag at the White House to be flown at half staff to honour the victims.

 The shooter, who was identified as Florida resident Omar S. Mateen was killed by police at the nightclub.
 A top U.S. congressman said Mateen may have pledged allegiance to the Islamic State militant group, but U.S. officials cautioned they had no direct evidence of a connection.